dumbie/ZuseMe/Readme.md

 - AIMP

 ## Known issues
+- Default Windows Media Player only properly works with Windows 11 24H2 or newer.
 - When a player is hidden in the system tray it may not show when clicking the album cover.
 - Some players do not support scrobbling when listening to the same track multiple times.

 ## Requirements
 - Microsoft .NET Core Runtime installed.
-- Microsoft Windows 11 24H2 64-bit or higher is required.
+- Microsoft Windows 10 64-bit or higher is required.

 ## Support and bug reporting
 When you are walking into any problems or a bug you can go to my help page at https://help.arnoldvink.com so I can try to help you out and get everything working.